Nxtmaster10/bookDownloader/README.md

 # Run the script

-If this is the first time you use the script you need to run [adobekey.py](./adobekey.py).
+If this is the first time you use the script you need to run `pip install -r requirements.txt` and [adobekey.py](./adobekey.py) using `python3 adobekey.py`.

 Set your kindle mail in [main.py](./main.py) on line 15.
 You obtain from this email [here](https://www.amazon.de/hz/mycd/digital-console/alldevices) by clicking on your device and then on E-Mail.